Jesus said unto her, I am the resurrection, and the life:

 John 11:25-26 – The Problem of a Superfluous Verse

 Like many other verses in the bible, John 11:25-26 uses certain words in multiple senses.
 This means that the reader needs to be extra careful when trying to understand such verses in order to avoid ending up with the wrong interpretation.
 What I am about to say will no doubt shock many readers, but after much study, I strongly believe that John 11: 25-26 is referring to the idea that it is possible for (at least some of) the dead to believe the gospel in that state.
 I hope to demonstrate this discovery by carefully revealing what I believe to be the true meaning of key terms in this passage.
 Specifically, I believe that the term “dead” (in v.25) does not mean the same as “die” (in v.26) nor does “live” (in v.25) mean the same as “liveth” (in v.26).
 In other words, the verbs die and live are words to which these two verses have ascribed multiple meanings.
-Of course, when John 11:25-26 employs different meanings for the same word, this is not done in order to engage in equivocation (i.e. the accidental or deliberate use of a key term in an ambiguous way) but for the sake of achieving contrast through the use of a biblical literary device known as an antithetical parallelism.
+Of course, John 11:25-26 does not employ different meanings for the same word in order to engage in equivocation (i.e. the accidental or deliberate use of a key term in an ambiguous way) but for the sake of achieving contrast through the use of an antithetical parallelism.
 According to Biblical scholar E.W.
-Bullinger’s Figures Of Speech Used in the Bible, the antithetical parallelism is used to demonstrate an antithesis, or contrast between certain words in each part of a symmetry .
+Bullinger’s Figures Of Speech Used in the Bible, the antithetical parallelism is a literary device used to demonstrate an antithesis, or contrast between certain words in each part of a symmetry.
 Verses which comprise an antithetical parallelism will therefore join opposing ideas in a noticeable contrast.
-Instead of repeating the same thing twice (as is done in a synonymous parallelism), an antithetical parallelism will say one thing in the first line and then a different thing in the next.
-Yet, most explanations of John 11:25-26 which I have encountered miss Christ’s glaring attempt at creating a contrast, and end up with what is effectively the same proposition for both verses.
-For instance, respected Bible commentators Albert Barnes and Adam Clarke both suggest that John 11:25 refers to the granting of eternal life to those who happen to die in a state of belief, while John 11:26 refers to the granting of eternal life to believers who are currently alive (but will also eventually die) [ref].
-But if this is the case, then why is Jesus saying what is effectively the same thing, twice?
+Instead of repeating the same thing twice (as is done in a synonymous parallelism), an antithetical parallelism will say one thing in the first line and then a contrasting thing in the next.
+Yet, most explanations of John 11:25-26 which I have encountered completely miss Christ’s glaring attempt at creating a contrast.
+Instead, these commentaries end up ascribing a meaning to John 11:25 which is effectively the same as that of John 11:26.
+For instance, respected Bible commentators Albert Barnes and Adam Clarke both suggest that John 11:25 refers to the granting of eternal life to those who happen to die in a state of belief, while John 11:26 refers to the granting of eternal life to believers who are currently alive (but will also eventually die in a state of belief) .
+But if this is the case, then why would Jesus say what is effectively the same thing, twice?
 What is the difference?
 No, there has to be something else going on in this passage.
 It is for these reasons that I have concluded that John 11:25-26 requires greater scrutiny.

 Because the usual meaning of the verbs “die” and “live” seem inadequate to account for the contrast required between verses 25 and 26, we need to consult the Scriptures for more guidance.
 It’s as if the word “dead” (in verse 25) and “die” (in verse 26) require two different types of death, and the words “live” (in verse 25) and “liveth” (in verse 26) require two different notions of what it means to live.